nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 excludes that test by overriding the test contents.
 You can also choose to exclude some or all imported Core test suites by changing what's inside the `testSuites` array in `core-test-overrides.spec.js`.

 <a id=""/>
-### Local, Asynchonously Loaded Testing Data
+### Asynchronous Local Data Loading in Tests
-Core tests sometimes make use of use of asynchronous, locally loaded data from `src/_core/tests/data`.
+Core tests sometimes make use of use of asynchronously loaded data from `src/_core/tests/data`.
 This folder contains several files copied over from `src/default-data/_core_default-data` (if you're developing Core tests you will need to make note of this) and some intermediate state object definitions for use in testing.
 For non-Core tests feel free to import any of the files from `src/_core/tests/data` and/or add your own folder in `src/tests/YOUR_DATA` with your own files.

 <a id=""/>
 ### Using beforeEach and afterEach
 CMC Core tests (`src/_core/tests/store.map.spec.js` in particular) make use of the Mocha [`beforeEach` and `afterEach` hooks](https://mochajs.org/#hooks) in order to provide an html fixture from the DOM so that the maps have a place to render.
 In Core, these `beforeEach` and `afterEach` functions are defined in the exported testSuite objects.
-In non-core tests feel free to use these functions and any other Mocha hooks according to the normal Mocha paradigm.
+In non-Core tests feel free to use these functions and any other Mocha hooks according to the normal Mocha paradigm.

 <a id=""/>
-### Testing Asyncronous Behaviors
+### Testing Asynchronous Behaviors
 Testing asynchronous functions is accomplished by making use of the [done](https://mochajs.org/#asynchronous-code) callback paradigm in Mocha.
 We can use this `done` callback to tell Mocha to wait for this callback to be called to complete the test.
 In Core we make use of this paradigm and also make use of timeouts for certain map behaviors that do not have easily trackable async success or failure values.
 For example in `StoreMapSpec.test16` in `src/_core/tests/store.map.spec.js` we use async testing to test the 2D and 3D map zooming out behavior.
-To do this, we give a generous (because of low-spec Travis CI machines) timeout in the beginning, initialize maps, wait for maps to initialize, do some zooming, wait a bit, and then check some state and map properties.
+This is because the call to zoom on the map may return true but the zoom will not be accomplished until after a final render which uses an unknown number of frames.
+To accommodate this, we give a generous timeout in the beginning, initialize maps, wait for maps to initialize, do some zooming, wait a bit, and then check the relevant state and map properties.

 ```JSX
 test16: () => {